nataliaCodes/angular-intro/README.md

 # AngularIntro

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4 to follow along with the [Angular For Beginners](https://angular-university.io/course/getting-started-with-angular2) course.

 ## Development server